-Effective Advocacy is About Believing in Yourself
+Effective Advocacy is About

 Advocacy for people with disabilities can take many forms, each focused on different aspects of life where individuals may face barriers.
 Here are the main types you're asking about—school, political, and services—along with a few others that are often included in disability advocacy: